The Corporate Tax Planning Law Review: Malaysia

 Recent changes to and outlook for treaty network

-On 24 January 2018, Malaysia signed the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+On 24 January 2018, Malaysia signed the MLI.
 Instead of renegotiating each of Malaysia's DTAs individually, the MLI enables signatories such as Malaysia to incorporate treaty-related measures to counter BEPS into its existing DTAs.
-Accordingly, a new Section 132C of the ITA was subsequently enacted to give effect to Malaysia's international tax obligations under the MLI.77 Malaysia has yet to ratify the MLI, meaning that its MLI position provided at the time of signing could differ from its definitive position upon ratification.
+Accordingly, a new Section 132C of the ITA was subsequently enacted to give effect to Malaysia's international tax obligations under the MLI.73 Malaysia has deposited its instrument of ratification with the OECD on 18 February 2021 and the MLI will enter into force on 1 June 2021.
+Key modifications to DTAs that will be introduced by the MLI include:

 i Perceived abuses

-Malaysian courts have recognised the permissibility of tax mitigation to minimise the incidence of tax, however, transactions or business structures should not fall within the ambit of a tax avoidance scheme under Section 140 of the ITA.78 If the dominant purpose of a transaction has no commercial purpose, that transaction will be disregarded or varied on the basis of tax avoidance by the IRB.79
+Malaysian courts have recognised the permissibility of tax mitigation to minimise the incidence of tax, however, transactions or business structures should not fall within the ambit of a tax avoidance scheme under Section 140 of the ITA.74 If the dominant purpose of a transaction has no commercial purpose, that transaction will be disregarded or varied based on tax avoidance by the IRB.75

 The Court of Appeal held that the taxpayer clearly obtained the tax advice for the primary purpose of ordering the transactions in a manner to minimise tax.
 Although Section 140 did not explicitly state that the IRB has the power to disregard a series of transactions, as opposed to a single transaction, in looking at tax avoidance schemes that comprised a number of specific transactions, the genuineness or otherwise of each individual step or transaction need not be looked at from each individual step or transaction but had to be looked at as a whole.